Rescuer reunited with woman he saved from U.S. mudslide with her painting

-ARLINGTON, Wash., March 26 (Reuters) - In the terrifying moments after she somehow emerged alive from the wall of mud and debris that swallowed her house, the only possession that Robin Youngblood managed to salvage was a painted portrait that once hung in her now-flattened home.
+ARLINGTON, Washington (Reuters) - In the terrifying moments after she somehow emerged alive from the wall of mud and debris that swallowed her house, the only possession that Robin Youngblood managed to salvage was a painted portrait that once hung in her now-flattened home.

 Youngblood, 63, was herself rescued by helicopter an hour after her home was reduced to “match sticks” by the powerful torrent of thick, gray muck that cascaded into her neighborhood when a rain-drenched hillside across the river gave way without warning on Saturday.